Tony Broomhead BA (Hons), DipArch, MArch, RIBA

 He established his first practice, Amenity Space, with Nicky Kirk in 2006 specialising in architectural and artistic. projects within the residential and cultural sectors.
 Amenity Space went on to become widely published and was recognised as an innovative practice winning several national and international awards.

-Tony returned home to Sheffield in 2011 to have a family and take on a teaching role at the Sheffield School of Architecture.
-Here he has run several studios in and around the city focusing on light touch and sustainable design and has pursued research into how architects communicate their ideas.
+Tony returned home to Sheffield in 2011 to have a family and take on a teaching role at the Sheffield School of Architecture and work on collaborative projects around the city focusing on light touch and sustainable design.

-OS31 was founded by Tony in 2014 with a commitment to producing creative, distinctive and buildable architecture.
-OS31 has won several high-profile competitions and has been published internationally.
-The practice evolves through research and testing and this work feeds back into Tony’s teaching.
+As a designer Tony has won several high-profile competitions and has been published internationally.
+Tony approach to design evolves through research which feeds back into his teaching.

-He joined Sheffield Hallam University in 2016 and is also a Practice Mentor for the Royal College of Arts.
+He joined Sheffield Hallam University in 2016 and became Course Leader for Interior Architecture and Design in 2020.
+Tony is also a Practice Mentor for the Royal College of Arts, External Examiner for Interior Design at Cardiff Metropolitan University and a Trustee of Interior Educators.

 Teaching